-8.4.1 Requirements for Amenity Lots
+8.4.2 Requirements for Amenity Lots

 Fencing for all lots backing onto the storm water management facility, neighborhood open spaces and major walkways shall be designed as shown in Figure 3: Fencing Plan - Stormwater Management Facility, and Neighborhood Parks and Walkway Lots.
-On the side property line, 1.2 m or 1.5 m wood screen fencing is required along the length of the house up to the end limit of the rear deck.
-Further back from the rear deck, the side yard fence shall be 1.2 m chain link fencing, or optional decorative steel.
+On the side property line, 1.2m or 1.8m wood screen fencing is required along the length of the house up to the end limit of the rear deck.
+Further back from the rear deck, the side yard fence shall be 1.2m decorative steel.